Business Fundamentals – The Business Plan is Your Road Map to Success

 Your Value Doesn’t Decrease Because Someone Can’t See Your Worth!

-Remember, your ideal client isn’t someone who cannot afford your services so stop trying to sell to those individuals.
+Remember, your ideal client isn’t someone who cannot afford your services so stop trying to sell to those who cannot.
 The minute someone speaks negatively about your prices it is a red flag they are not your ideal client.
 Don’t lower your value by lowering your prices.
 Instead graciously move on to clients fitting your ideal client description.
 We’ll talk more about that in future editions.

 A Business Plan for Success!